BuildArena: A Physics-Aligned Interactive Benchmark of LLMs for Engineering Construction: 3D Spatial Geometric Computation Library

 Besiege is a physics-based construction sandbox game environment that enables the assembly and simulation of mechanical structures using modular components.
 It features a realistic physics engine, validated through extensive community use, which aligns closely with real-world physical principles.
 The environment includes a diverse set of structural and functional modules (over 70 types), allowing for the iterative construction of complex objects such as vehicles and static supports.
 These can be tested in simulated scenarios, with support for multiplayer validation and access to over 200,000 user-generated designs via an integrated workshop.
+Besiege simulates realistic dynamics, including gravity, friction, and module interactions, using Unity's physics system.
+Our library interfaces indirectly with Besiege by replicating its core operations (e.g., module attachment and control sequencing) without direct API access.
 In this work, we leverage Besiege as a neutral platform for evaluating language-driven construction under physical constraints, emphasizing its modular building system and simulation fidelity.

-Besiege serves as the underlying simulation backend, providing a validated physics engine for testing constructed structures.
-As a construction sandbox, it simulates realistic dynamics, including gravity, friction, and module interactions, using Unity's physics system.
-Our library interfaces indirectly with Besiege by replicating its core operations (e.g., module attachment and control sequencing) without direct API access.

 \lstdefinestyle{pythonstyle}{ language=Python, basicstyle=\ttfamily , keywordstyle=, stringstyle=, commentstyle=, backgroundcolor=, frame=single, rulecolor=, breaklines=true, numbers=left, numberstyle= , stepnumber=1, tabsize=4, showstringspaces=false }